For EPA updated info on PFAS please click here.

 Watercourses are defined as rivers, streams, brooks, waterways, lakes, ponds, marshes, swamps, bogs and all other bodies of water, natural or artificial, vernal or intermittent, public or private.

-Wetlands means land which consists of any of the soil types designated as poorly drained, very poorly drained, alluvial and floodplain by the National Cooperative Soils Survey.
-This may include filled, graded or excavated sites, as well as wetlands, which may not be wet year-round.
+Wetlands means land which consists of any of the soil types designated as poorly drained, very poorly drained, alluvial and floodplain by the National Cooperative Soil Survey.
+This may include filled, graded or excavated sites, as well as wetlands which may not be wet year-round.

 Q: Why are wetlands important?